paulshuker/coppafisher/docs/basic_usage.md

 [^1]:
     Background genes refer to constant pixel intensity across all sequencing rounds in one channel.
-This is an indicator of an anomalous fluorescing feature that is not a spot.
-No spot codes are made to be the same channel in all rounds so they are not mistaken with background fluorescence.
+This is an indicator of an anomalous fluorescing artefact that is not a spot.
+No spot codes are made to be the same channel in all rounds.
+This way spots are not mistaken for background fluorescence and vice versa.
 [^2]:
     All time estimations are made using an Intel i9-13900K @ 5.500GHz, NVIDIA RTX 4070Ti Super (optional), and NVMe local SSD.
-Raw, ND2 input files were saved on a server with read speed of ~200MB/s.
+Raw, ND2 input files were saved on a server with read speed of ~200 MB/s.